"A Posteriori" Limited High Order and Robust Residual Distribution Schemes for Transient Simulations of Fluid Flows in Gas Dynamics: Introduction

 The essence of the present work is to apply to the high order explicit Residual Distribution approach, presented in \cite{AbgrallHO2018}, a blending, which is designed as an ``a posteriori'' limiter, in order to ensure a highly accurate representation of the solution in the areas of smooth flows, while ensuring a non-oscillatory behaviour across strong interacting discontinuities.
-The main features of the designed scheme should also ensure the overall robustness and allow for a \textit{fail-safe} numerical solution, in order to provide for any studied condition a physically meaningful approximated solution.\\ The proposed ``a posteriori'' limiting strategy is obtained via a Multidimensional Optimal Order Detection (MOOD) Method by considering a candidate solution for the next time iteration given by a non-dissipative scheme for the spatial terms, such as the standard Galerkin method, which is characterized by highly accurate approximations in smooth regions of the flow, but is not robust and displays numerical oscillations in case of strong interacting discontinuities.
-The ``a posteriori'' limiting detects then the cells which display any physically non admissible solutions and those cells are \textit{locally} re-approximated by discarding the candidate solution and recomputing the solution via a more dissipating spatial numerical scheme.\\
+The main features of the designed scheme should also ensure the overall robustness and allow for a \textit{fail-safe} numerical solution for any problem under consideration.
+The proposed ``a posteriori'' limiting strategy is obtained via a Multidimensional Optimal Order Detection (MOOD) method by considering a candidate solution for the next time iteration given by a non-dissipative scheme for the spatial terms, such as the standard Galerkin method, which is characterized by highly accurate approximations in smooth regions of the flow, but is not robust and displays numerical oscillations in case of strong interacting discontinuities.
+The ``a posteriori'' limiting detects then the cells which display any physically non admissible solutions and those cells are \textit{locally} re-approximated by discarding the candidate solution and recomputing the solution via a more dissipating spatial numerical scheme.